-J. Articles of Incorporation & Bylaws (not counted in page limit the same calendar year as that of the application date.
+J. Articles of Incorporation & Bylaws (not counted in page limit

-The applicant must submit certification of current/active Articles of Incorporation from the DC Department of Consumer and Regulatory Affairs.
-Also, the current/active Bylaws must also be submitted.
+The applicant must submit a copy of each with certification of current/active Articles of Incorporation from the DC Department of Consumer and Regulatory Affairs.

 The applicant must submit a current completed W-9 form prepared for the U.S. Internal Revenue Service (IRS).
-DBH defines "current" to mean the document was completed within
+DBH defines "current" to mean the document was completed within the same calendar year as that of the application date.